-Congratulations on the next step of your journey to becoming a family physician!
-At the University of Arizona College of Medicine -Tucson (South Campus) Family Medicine Residency Track, our mission is to train full-spectrum family physicians from diverse backgrounds, who are dedicated to social justice, health equity, and providing care for vulnerable populations and communities in rural and underserved areas of Arizona and beyond.
-In our program you will receive a strong, full-spectrum training and will be equipped to practice medicine in any setting when you graduate.
+The South Campus track’s mission is to train full-spectrum family physicians from diverse backgrounds, who are dedicated to social justice, health equity, and providing care for vulnerable populations and communities in rural and underserved areas of Arizona and beyond.

 - Mandatory rural rotations (20 weeks over 3 years)